 The legs had been painted in a glossy black that wasn’t too bad.
 However, brush strokes and a few drips were evident.
-The top had been reupholstered in this fabric that is…meh.
+Also, the top had been reupholstered in this fabric that is…meh.

 I debated on stripping the paint, but decided to check my fabric supply and work with what I had on hand.
-That led me to grab my favorite Dixie Belle paint in Dropcloth and my Square Brush.
+That led me to grab use a soft white and my paint brush.
 No prep needed, even for the glossy paint.
 Woot!
-You can see how I’ve used these paints in my previous works HERE.

-Okay, back to the bench.
 While the first coat cured, my littlest used my staple puller to take out the upholstery staples.
-This tool is the best $6 I’ve spent in a long time.
+Literally, this tool is the best $6 I’ve spent in a long time.
 It totally saves my hands oodles.

-Under that newer fabric is the original tapestry.
-I thought it was so pretty, but unfortunately had snags and runs all over.
+Then, under that newer fabric is the original tapestry.
+I thought it was so pretty.
+Unfortunately, it had snags and runs all over.
 So, off it comes too.

-For this bench, I updated the foam, the batting, and then added the new top.
+For this bench, I update the foam, the batting, and then add the new top.
 Last, I added a dust layer on the bottom.
 While I normally would use my favorite AirStrike stapler, I didn’t have the right depth staples on hand.
 Instead, I went for my standby.
-Just goes to show that you don’t have to have pricey tools to DIY.
+However, it just goes to show that you don’t have to have pricey tools to DIY.
 PLUS, if you’ve ever wanted to give upholstery a try, start with something like this bench or a footstool.
 I have a full tutorial for you in this post here.

-Now this upholstered bench is updated and refreshed.
+Finally, my upholstered bench is done.
 So fun to do!